ilantc/lesson02/README.md

 ========

 web course excercise no 2
-We will practice how to code whiled eating loacker
+We will practice how to code while eating loacker

 Contribution guide
 ======